 A treatment facility must have a dual diagnosis program that specializes in the treatment of dual diagnosis patients.
 These types of programs practice a philosophy that believes that recovery “begins in the mind”.
 For dual diagnosis treatment to truly be effective, the facility must use an integrated approach to substance abuse and mental illness.

+There are different addiction therapy techniques and approaches that are used in a dual diagnosis treatment program versus a traditional drug rehab program.
 There are several different key factors that must be taken into consideration when treating the dual diagnosis patient:

 - What kinds of drugs or alcohol are being abused by the patient?